PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 </rule>
 ```

-If the `ignoreComments` property is set to `true`, no error or warning will be thrown for a line that only contains a comment, no matter how long the line is.
+If the `ignoreComments` property is set to `true`, comments at the end of a line will be ignored when calculating line lengths.
+This also ensures that no error or warning will be thrown for a line that only contains a comment, no matter how long the line is.

 ```xml
 <rule ref="Generic.Files.LineLength">